- Wash your hands before preparing foods and after using the bathroom.

 - The most common symptoms of food borne illness include: nausea, vomiting and diarrhea.

-- If you think you have a food borne illness, contact your health care provider (HCP).
+- If you think you have a food borne illness, contact your health care provider.

-If you or anyone you know has gotten sick from eating food that has gone bad or exposed to bacteria, you know that avoiding foodborne illness is an important part of staying healthy.
+If you or anyone you know has gotten sick from eating food that has gone bad or was exposed to bacteria, you know that avoiding foodborne illness (sometimes called food poisoning) is an important part of staying healthy.
 Here is some information about how to keep food safe and what to do if you get a foodborne illness.

 What is food safety and why does it matter?